Bengaluru: BJP member attacked in BTM Layout, party blames Congress workers

-As he approached further, the accused, a Congress ex-corporator BS Manjunath Reddy allegedly blocked Harihara's path and pulled him out of his two-wheeler.
-Harihara alleged that Reddyâ€™s son Litesh hit him in the face with a weapon of some kind.
-The FIR further stated that the accused took Harihara's cash and phone.
+As he approached further, the accused, a Congress ex-corporator BS Manjunath Reddy allegedly blocked Harinath's path and pulled him out of his two-wheeler.
+Harinath alleged that Reddyâ€™s son Litesh hit him in the face with a weapon of some kind.
+The FIR further stated that the accused took Harinath's cash and phone.

 Meanwhile, Congress workers have filed a complaint with the police.
 The complainant Lokesh alleged that he was threatened by Kodandaramaiah and three others who identified themselves as BJP workers.
 He alleged that following a heated argument between the two parties, they issued death threats and manhandled him.
 The police have registered a case of criminal intimidation, provoking breach of peace and wrongful restraint.